ferrats-fr/ferrats-fr.github.io/_pages/region.md

 ## Nearby Activities

-The following activities can all be found within 20 minutes of the house...
+The following activities can all be found within less than 20 minutes of the house...

 ### Sea